boonhowchew/clinical-research-guide/part-5-AI-copilot.md

 *   **AI's Role:** An expert academic writer and senior clinical researcher, following the structure from "Box 2: Problem Statements" in the guide.

 ***Follow-up Prompt:***
-"Act as an expert academic writer specializing in research proposals.
-Using the information below, draft a compelling, four-paragraph Problem Statement.
+*"Act as an expert academic writer specializing in research proposals.
+Using the information below, draft a compelling, four-paragraph Problem Statement.*

-*   **The Clinical Problem:** `[e.g., Low digital health literacy among elderly patients with type 2 diabetes.]`
+*   ***The Clinical Problem:** `[e.g., Low digital health literacy among elderly patients with type 2 diabetes.]`*
-*   **Significance & Urgency (The 'Why'):** `[e.g., This population struggles to use digital tools for self-management, leading to poor glycemic control and increased hospital visits.
-Local hospital data from 2024 shows a 30% increase in admissions for diabetes-related complications in this group.]`
+*   ***Significance & Urgency (The 'Why'):** `[e.g., This population struggles to use digital tools for self-management, leading to poor glycemic control and increased hospital visits.
+Local hospital data from 2024 shows a 30% increase in admissions for diabetes-related complications in this group.]`*
-*   **The Knowledge Gap (What's Missing):** `[e.g., While international data exists, there is no published data on the prevalence of low digital health literacy or its associated factors among elderly diabetic patients in the Malaysian primary care system.]`
+*   ***The Knowledge Gap (What's Missing):** `[e.g., While international data exists, there is no published data on the prevalence of low digital health literacy or its associated factors among elderly diabetic patients in the Malaysian primary care system.]`*
-*   **The Proposed Study (The Solution):** `[e.g., To conduct a cross-sectional study to determine the prevalence of low digital health literacy and identify its associated factors in this population.]`
+*   ***The Proposed Study (The Solution):** `[e.g., To conduct a cross-sectional study to determine the prevalence of low digital health literacy and identify its associated factors in this population.]'*

-Structure the output into four distinct paragraphs: 1) The Problem, 2) Significance and Urgency, 3) The Knowledge Gap, and 4) Purpose and Research Question."
+*Structure the output into four distinct paragraphs: 1) The Problem, 2) Significance and Urgency, 3) The Knowledge Gap, and 4) Purpose and Research Question.*"

 ### **1.4 & 1.5: Establishing a Framework and Finalizing Objectives**